opp1231/denoise_and_translate/README.md

     ```
     conda install tensorflow-gpu=1.13.1
     conda install cudatoolkit=10.0.*
-    python -m pip install requirements_rcan.txt
+    python -m pip install -r requirements_rcan.txt
     ```
-2. Install the dependencies from requirements_rcan.txt (including the specific CUDA and cudnn versions, if necessary).
     * If running this on Windows, you may need to ensure your CUDA path is set correctly.
 See [this](https://stackoverflow.com/questions/69632875/cuda-path-not-detected-set-cuda-path-environment-variable-if-cupy-fails-to-load) for help.
 3. Ensure you are in the code working directory
 4. Run
     ```
-    python apply.py -m /path/to/model/dir/ -i /path/to/input/dir/ -o /path/to/output/dir/ -b 16 --normalize_output_range_between_zero_and_one
+    python apply.py -m /path/to/model/dir/ -i /path/to/input/dir/ -o /path/to/output/dir/ -b 16 -B 24,128,128 --normalize_output_range_between_zero_and_one -f ome
     ```
     * The model directory will always be /nrs/path/to/model/dir/ (uncles a new model is trained)
     * The input path will be the path to the folder containing the hist_matched low-laser power keratin volumes
+    * The ouput path will be the path in which you want to save the denoised files

 ### Image Translation
 Nuclear signal is predicted from the denoised keratin signal using [fnet](https://github.com/AllenCellModeling/pytorch_fnet).